 Quinoa is a warm season crop.
-Therefore, you’ll need to live in an area warm enough so it will have 3 – 4 months to grow.
+You’ll need to live in an area warm enough so it will have 3 – 4 months to grow.
+They do well with a minimum of 6 hours of direct sunlight per day.

 You can grow quinoa from store-bought seeds.
 They are quick to germinate, taking 2 – 4 days.